 HMRC never used this method of recovery until 2011 when they set up a small pilot.
 In the earlier years of the system, HMRC prioritised debt recovery by value.
 Since 2009 they have moved away from this approach and used a campaigns based approach with attempts to segment the overpayment population based on behaviour and risk.
 As a result of this new approach, they have started to use new mechanisms for debt collection, one of which is collection via the PAYE tax code.

 A change to the PAYE regulations was needed to enable debts to be collected in this way from those in PAYE employment or those in receipt of a UK-based pension.
 A consultation document was issued on the detailed regulations and the raising of the recovery limit to £3000.
 The responses to this consultation were published on the HMRC website.
 The regulations came into force on 20 July 2011.

 As a result, DMB will now identify tax credits direct recovery overpayments that are suitable for collection via an adjustment to the claimant’s PAYE tax code.
-This will apply to anyone in PAYE employment or in receipt of a UK-based pension who does not have an overpayment exceeding £3000.
+This will apply to anyone in PAYE employment or in receipt of a UK-based pension.
 The first debts will be included in the 2012/13 code from 6 April 2012.
-It will continue to be used in 2014/15.
+It will continue to be used in 2014/15 and thereafter.